MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/type-of-harm.md

 #### Public shaming

-Exposing people's private, sensitive, or socially inappropriate material.
+This may mean exposing people's private, sensitive, or socially inappropriate material.

 - How might movements or actions be revealed through data aggregation?